About

 Thought Leadership

-Chris has held increasingly senior roles in pharma, where he has innovated the use of molecular data to drive precision R&D. From 2022 to 2025, he led multi-omics for J&J Neuroscience, where he modernized biomarker discovery via proteomic profiling of samples from Phase 3 trials, post-mortem brains, CSF & blood.
+Chris has held increasingly senior roles in pharma, where he has innovated the use of molecular data to drive precision R&D. From 2022 to 2025, he led multi-omics for J&J Neuroscience, where he led multi-omic profiling initiatives across Phase 3 clinical trial samples, post-mortem brains, CSF & blood.
 From 2018 to 2022, he led therapeutic target discovery & validation at Biogen, where he conceptualized and co-led new drug programs for Alzheimer's disease and epilepsy.
 From 2016 to 2018, he was neuroscience genetics strategy lead at Pfizer, where he discovered new biomarkers and drug targets for Parkinson's and Alzheimer's disease.

-Chris has held increasingly senior roles in pharma, where he has innovated the use of molecular data to drive precision R&D. From 2022 to 2025, he led multi-omics for J&J Neuroscience, where he modernized biomarker discovery via proteomic profiling of samples from Phase 3 trials, post-mortem brains, CSF & blood.
+Chris has held increasingly senior roles in pharma, where he has innovated the use of molecular data to drive precision R&D. From 2022 to 2025, he led multi-omics for J&J Neuroscience, where he led multi-omic profiling initiatives across Phase 3 clinical trial samples, post-mortem brains, CSF & blood.
 From 2018 to 2022, he led therapeutic target discovery & validation at Biogen, where he conceptualized and co-led new drug programs for Alzheimer's disease and epilepsy.
 From 2016 to 2018, he was neuroscience genetics strategy lead at Pfizer, where he discovered new biomarkers and drug targets for Parkinson's and Alzheimer's disease.

 Pharma Innovation